 When you’re communicating online or digitally, many acronyms are thrown around and you’re expected to understand what they mean.
 SMS, CTR, KPI, CC, and BCC are just a few of them.

 CC and BCC in email are important to understand because, like with other forms of communication, there are accepted norms around usage.
 If you use them incorrectly, it can have a negative impact on what you’re trying to accomplish and possibly damage your email report.

-In this short guide, you’ll learn what CC and BCC mean in email, when to use each one, and when to avoid using it.
+In this short guide, you’ll learn what CC and BCC mean in email, when to use each one, and when to avoid using them.

 What are CC and BCC in email communication?

 It’s likely that you’ve come across multiple fields when you’re sending an email.
-There’s the From and To fields and well as two other fields labeled BCC and CC.
+There are the From and To fields as well as two other fields labeled BCC and CC.

 Both the BCC and CC area allow you to add multiple recipients to an email.
 There’s a distinct difference for when you should use each one.